 Epistemic status: n=1

-Note: wow, have I not been posting anything forever.
-Doesn’t feel especially likely to change, but this post was mostly finished sitting in my drafts.
+Author’s Note: Wow, have I not posted anything here forever.
+This does not feel especially likely to change, but this post has been mostly finished, sitting in my drafts.
 This was written a year ago (!) and I not everything here is still true or agreed with, but I refrain from mangling whatever I was trying to say.

 I was catching up with Twig this morning, and came across this passage: